Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/full-tutorial.md

 `kubeadm join 192.168.54.128:6443 --token mg4o13.4ilr1oi605tj850w   --discovery-token-ca-cert-hash sha256:363b5b8525ddb86f4dc157f059e40c864223add26ef53d0cfc9becc3cbae8ad3`

-Using the output command on the worker node you want to add into the cluster.
-And check result on master node with command:
+Insert the output command on the worker nodes you want to add into cluster.
+Then checking adding result on master node with command:

 `kubectl get node`

-#### Step 5: Labeling your node (Optional)
+### 3.4 Labeling your node (Optional)
 If you want to create a pod that gets scheduled to you chosen node, you need to label the node first and setting nodeSelector in your pod yaml file.

 Choose your nodes, and add a label to it: